IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 2. Click on the button **Click here to load a banking customer profile**.
 	![alt text](images/banking_application_result.png "Banking Application Sample")

-	This click will call the published API **GET /customer/{customerID}**.
+	This will call the published API **GET /customer/{customerID}**.

 3. Understand the output JSON response from this API call.

 4. Call each other services in the sample banking application.
-Each service matches with a published banking API:
+Each service matches a published banking API:
 	* 	**Customer contract**
 	*	**Banking Account - Balance Inquiry**
 	*	**Banking Account - Transaction Inquiry**